Government Peon

 That's a loaded question, because why does anyone DESERVE it?
 When you come right down to it, a person gets denied for only two reasons: 1) The person didn't pay the taxes required to be insured for benefits.
 2) The person doesn't meet some other factor of entitlement, whether it be age, citizenship or lawful alien status, they weren't married long enough, they don't meet the medical rules for disability, etc. Yeah, I'm in the wrong line of work - I don't believe a person deserves to have the taxpayers support them simply by virtue of being poor.
 No, I don't think the system needs to be abolished, but if you don't meet all the rules, you don't "deserve" it.
 That said, one of the saddest things I see time and time again is people who are terminally ill, diagnosed with stage 4 cancer, 4 months to live, and they are denied because of their earnings.
 We don't even make a medical determination because they are still working SGA (see above for definition).
 Then when they quit, there is a 5 month waiting period and they're dead before they're ever due a payment.

-Are mechanics more likely to take advantage of female customers than males?Mandatory truth serum at each interview.
+Do Mexican authorities help on THEIR side of the border?Mandatory truth serum at each interview.
 Seriously, it's all in the people.
 Interfaces to verify information with other agencies are all well and good, but there comes a point where we are going to become Big Brother.
 So, I guess my honest answer is this: TRAINING to produce skilled claim interviewers who know what to look for and how to probe out the truth.
 And slowgrind - I'm not ignoring your question, I want to think on it a while longer.
 I'll get to you, I promise!

 I honestly cannot answer that.
 It all depends on the choices our elected officials make between now and then.
 Err on the side of caution and assume not.
 Start saving for retirement NOW.
 Even if it's alive and kicking, it is only meant to supplement retirement, few can actually live comfortably on it.
 I'll get to the other pending questions when I can spend a few minutes at my home computer - typing the answers is really tedious on this little phone Thanks for the questions!